marcosportal/slate/source/index.html.md

 By harnessing the power of our API you can access information about our problems and build complementary tools to help the programming community.

+## Getting Started

+In order to request access to the URI Online Judge API, you must send feedback to our team containing the following information:

+- Project details;
+- Reason for using the UOJ API in your project;
+- Estimated use.

+- To send the feedback with the request, use the link below:</br> ```https://www.urionlinejudge.com.br/judge/en/contact```

+ **After submitting the request, the URI Online Judge team will contact you.**

 ## General considerations

 - API endpoint:</br>```https://api.urionlinejudge.com.br```